 If your lawn mower runs fine when it is cold, but stops running when it gets hot, you should have an experienced mechanic check your transmission.

 Air in the Hydraulic System in Your Husqvarna Lawn Mower

-After changing hydraulic fluid on serviceable transmissions, you must bleed all of the air out of the system.
+After changing the hydraulic fluid on serviceable transmissions, you must bleed all of the air out of the system.
 Trapped air in the transmission can make your lawn mower move slowly.

-Remove air in a Husqvarna zero turn transmission
+Remove air in a Husqvarna zero-turn transmission

 - Place on a flat surface.
 Secure the front wheels using wheel chocks to prevent the mower from rolling forward.

-- Raise the rear drive tires off of the ground using jack stands and allow them to spin forward and backward until you don’t hear excessive noise and the wheels move at a normal speeds.
+- Raise the rear drive tires off of the ground using jack stands and allow them to spin forward and backward until you don’t hear excessive noise and the wheels move at normal speeds.

-- Open your bypass valve using the drive release levers located at the rear of your zero turn.
+- Open your bypass valve using the drive release levers located at the rear of your zero-turn.

 - Start your mower, increase the throttle at a fast idle and release the parking brake.